Skip to content

 CREATE TABLE Country AS USE EXECUTE SELECT * FROM `Country` WHERE ${WHERE};

-string s = SELECT SQL from DESCRIBE TABLE Country;
+String s = SELECT SQL from DESCRIBE TABLE Country;

 s = strReplace(s, "CREATE TABLE", "CREATE PUBLIC TABLE IF NOT EXISTS");